nvidia-holoscan/holoscan-sdk/docs/examples/custom_cuda_kernel_sample.md

             - 1D: (const void* input, void* output, int size)
             - 2D: (const void* input, void* output, int width, int height)
             - 3D: (const void* input, void* output, int width, int height, int depth)
         - Output buffer allocation is of same size as input.
 Customized buffer dimension support will come in future releases.
+        - Custom CUDA kernel can be ingested via a filepath or a string.
+If the custom CUDA kernel is ingested via a filepath, the operator will read the kernel from the file.
+If the custom CUDA kernel is ingested via a string in the parameter set, the operator will use the kernel from the string.
+Filepath must end with **.cu** extension.
+All specifications for the kernel must be present in the file.
     - Output data type for custom CUDA kernel with identifier **1** is defined as **out_dtype-1**.
         - Options: kFloat32, kFloat16, kUInt8, kInt8, kInt32, kInt64
     - Threads per block for custom CUDA kernel with identifier **1** is defined with key **thread_per_block-1**.
 By default, custom CUDA kernel is 1D and if this parameter is not specified, the operator will assume it to be a 1D kernel with 256 threads.